-The Subdistrict depletions for Crestone Creek for this ARP are ±-14 acre-feet during the irrigation season and ±54 acre-feet during the non-irrigation season for a total of ±41 acre-feet.
-There are three months of the irrigation season that show positive depletions to streams.
-The amount of depletions in these three months is 22.3 acre-feet.
+The Subdistrict injurious depletions for Crestone Creek for this ARP are ±-90 acre-feet during the irrigation season. and ±59 acre-feet during the non-irrigation season for a total of ±149 acre-feet.

-Irrigation Season: The Subdistrict has WIP agreements in place to cover all rights that are senior to wells.

-- o Non-Irrigation Season: The Subdistrict is not obligated to pay depletions on Crestone Creek during the non-irrigation season at this time. - 5.
+- Irrigation Season: The Subdistrict has WIP agreements in place to cover all rights that are senior to wells. - Non-Irrigation Season: The Subdistrict is not obligated to pay depletions on Crestone Creek during the non-irrigation season at this time. - 5.
 Section 4.1.5 of the Subdistrict's PWM includes the provision, "the Subdistrict may continue to assess fees until all Post-Plan Injurious Stream Depletions caused by past groundwater withdrawals from Subdistrict Wells have been remedied."
 This allows the Subdistrict to provide a financial guarantee to assure that all Post-Plan Injurious Stream Depletions will be replaced or otherwise remedied if the Subdistrict were to fail or otherwise not be allowed to continue groundwater withdrawals. - 6.
-Upon approval of the Subdistrict's PWM, it was concluded a small percentage and volume of reduction in groundwater withdrawals is needed to reach the Sustainable Water Supply parameter during the timeframe stated in the Rules and the PWM requires specific actions to be taken to achieve the goal.
+Upon approval of the Subdistrict's PWM, it was concluded a small percentage and volume of reduction in groundwater withdrawals is needed to reach the Sustainable

+Water Supply parameter during the timeframe stated in the Rules and the PWM requires specific actions to be taken to achieve the goal.
 The Subdistrict is in compliance with this metric.